sanket9006/Google-Clooud-Coursera-Notes/README.md

 ## <p align="center"> Overview of HTTP(S) load balancing </p>
-HTTP requests are load balanced on port 80 or 8080, and HTTPS requests are load balanced on port 443.
+HTTP requests are load balanced on port 80 or 8080, and HTTPS requests are load balanced on port 443. he backend services contain a health check, session affinity, a timeout setting, and one or more backends.
+A health check pulls instances attached to the backend service at configured intervals.
+Instances that pass the health check are allowed to receive new requests.
+Unhealthy instances are not sent requests until they are healthy again.
+Normally, HTTPS load balancing uses a round robin algorithm to distribute requests among available instances.
+             If there are no healthy instances, with available capacity in a given region, the load balancer instead sends the request to the next closest region with available capacity.
+Therefore, traffic from the EMEA user, could be forwarded to the US Central 1-a back-end, if the Europe West 1-d back-end does not have capacity, or has no healthy instances as determined by the health checker.
+This is referred to as cross-region load balancing.

 ## <p align="center">  Managed Instance Groups</p>